This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Both fresh and frozen berries are viable options.
 If using frozen fruit, be sure to thaw before beginning the process.
 Hint: making vinegar from frozen raspberries in early spring while snow blankets the earth is a wonderful way to curb the garden itch!

-- 4 C raspberries (x 3)
+- 4 cups raspberries (x3)

-- 6 C chlorine-free water (x 3)
+- 6 cups chlorine-free water (x3)

-- 1/2 C raw honey
+- 1/2 cup raw honey

 - glass jar or bowl